Dehydrated Marshmallows

 How to store

-Store them in air-tight containers like a Mason jar or vacuum pack in single-serve portions for the best success.
-You can often use a vacuum sealer to seal individual portions.
-They don’t need to go in the freezer.
-They are shelf stable for at least one year.
+For the best results, store them in airtight containers like a Mason jar or vacuum pack them in single-serve portions.
+They don’t need to go in the freezer, and they are shelf-stable for at least one year.

 How to use them